Technology Non-Executive Recruitment

 Building a strong network within the technology sector is essential for identifying potential non-executive directors.
 This can be achieved by attending industry events, participating in professional associations, and engaging with thought leaders.
 Utilizing existing connections and seeking referrals from trusted industry contacts can lead to high-quality candidates who may not be actively seeking board positions but are open to new opportunities.

-Utilizing Executive Search Firms
+Utilising Executive Search Firms

 Executive search firms specializing in board recruitment can be invaluable in sourcing top talent.
 These firms have access to a broad pool of candidates and possess the expertise to match the right individuals with the specific needs of the board.
 Collaborating with a reputable search firm can streamline the recruitment process and ensure a diverse and qualified candidate slate.